The Trust Board has overall responsibility for our performance and the way we deliver healthcare, manage our finances and improve services.

 Meetings of the Trust Board are held in public via Microsoft Teams.

-Trust Board register of interests
+Trust Board Register of Interests

 Appointed 18 April 2024